-- Greek fabulist, or story-teller best known for his fables.
-Whether he wrote them all or not, the stories attributed to him take the fairy tale staple of talking animals and use them to skewer human vanity, stupidity and other vices.
+- Greek fabulist and story-teller best known for his fables.
+Whether he wrote them all or not, the stories attributed to him take the fairy-tale staple of talking animals and use them to skewer human vanity, stupidity and other vices.
 Some of them are a bit samey, but the best still have enough of a bite to make them worth a re-read.

 Allen, Woody (1935-)

 - American film director, comic and jazz aficionado.
 Probably best-known for his public image as the neurotic little Jewish guy who somehow always manages to get the girl despite spending most of his time in therapy.
 His best work includes critical favourites ‘Annie Hall’ and ‘Manhattan’ his love-letter to New York.

 - Favourite quote: “My one regret in life is that I am not someone else.”